MareoRaft/Payout/links.md

 the next step is to crack open the RECEIPT object and use it to update the status and timestamps accordingly

-look into making links open in DEFAULT BROWSER, not within the app

-add CSS to automatically number and indent your ordered and unordered lists

 google doc:
 https://docs.google.com/document/d/1_P_ciPyGb21ebSfVH_u54TpUOldzS9ugVNhOCzkJSbo/edit